bitburner-official/bitburner-src/markdown/bitburner.ns.scp.md

 const files = ["hack.js", "weaken.js", "grow.js"];
 ns.scp(files, server, "home");
 ```
 For darknet servers: The destination requires a session, but unlike [exec](./bitburner.ns.exec.md)<!-- -->, does not require a direct connection — scp works at any distance.
-The source server has no darknet requirements (no session, no connection).
-Use [dnet.authenticate](./bitburner.darknet.authenticate.md) (requires direct connection) or [dnet.connectToSession](./bitburner.darknet.connecttosession.md) (works at any distance) to establish a session.
+The source server has no darknet requirements (no session or connection needed).
+Use [dnet.authenticate](./bitburner.darknet.authenticate.md) (requires direct connection) or [dnet.connectToSession](./bitburner.darknet.connecttosession.md) (at any distance) to establish a session.